arkovia/acts/arkovia-constitution-act.md

  1. Ensure national security and stability
  2. Delegate & Provision power to NGIs
- 3. Electing Government NGI Leaders.
+ 3. Electing Government NGI Executive Leaders.
  4. Lead the Nation towards its vision.
  5. Remove and prevent corruption and loopholes within the NGIs and the Government.
  6. Ensure continuance of the nation.